 I’ve written over the years that pods are generally wasteful, regardless of how they are manufactured.
-Efforts at getting the coffee rounds out of Dolce Gusto styles or the ubiquitous office style pods are very difficult for the end consumer, and it seems not many people are prepared to take them in for recycling.
+Efforts at getting the coffee grounds out of Dolce Gusto styles or the ubiquitous office style pods are very difficult for the end consumer, and it seems not many people are prepared to take them in for recycling.

 In the past decade, consumers have grown increasingly concerned about the sheer amount of waste caused by coffee pods.
 Halo, a firm which makes compostable pods, estimates that of the 39,000 pods made every minute, 29,000 will end up in landfill.